About Me

 Overview

-My work has appeared in the American Sociological Review, Social Problems, Sociological Methodology, Social Psychology Quarterly, Sociological Science, Social Science & Medicine, and other peer-reviewed journals.
-My research has been supported by the National Science Foundation, the Russel Sage Foundation, Time-Sharing Experiments for the Social Sciences (TESS), the Kinsey Institute, the American Sociological Association’s social psychology section, and others.
+My work has appeared in the American Sociological Review, Social Problems, Sociological Methodology, Social Psychology Quarterly, Sociological Science, Social Science & Medicine, Social Science Research, Journal of Marriage and Family, and other peer-reviewed journals.
+My research has been supported by the National Institutes of Health, the National Science Foundation, the Russel Sage Foundation, Time-Sharing Experiments for the Social Sciences (TESS), the Kinsey Institute, the American Sociological Association’s social psychology section, and others.

 I am firmly committed to open science and reproducibility.
 Thus, I freely share the data, code, and replication files for all of my research projects as well as for all courses, seminars, and workshops I teach.

 Much of my work focuses on how status and identity influence self- and other-categorization.
 E.g., One project examines how status processes affect who gets labeled as what sexual orientation category.
-Another project shows how identity commitment explains gaps in sexual identity disclosure.
+Another project shows how social and structural factors explain rates of sexual identity disclosure across groups and social contexts.

 Health behaviors—such as substance use, exercise, and dietary habits—are a product of both personal choices but also structural constraints and social influence.
-For example, I have shown that the accumulation of different types of social roles influence the health behavior practices of young adults.
-A current project examines both between- and within-gender differences in health behavior practices.
+For example, I have shown that the accumulation of different types of social roles influences health behavior practices.
+A current project examines both between- and within-gender differences in health behavior.

 Mental health is similarly affected by social factors.
 For example, the number and types of social roles someone occupies has important effects on mental health.
-A current project examines (potential) differential effects of role-accumulation across the life course.
-Another project shows that sexual identity and behavior discrepancies (i.e., someone behaves in ways inconsistent with their identity) have myriad detrimental effects on mental health.
+A recent project examines differential effects of role-accumulation across the life course, showing broad similarities but some unique effects in later life.
+Another project shows that sexual identity-behavior discrepancies (i.e., someone behaves in ways inconsistent with their identity) have myriad detrimental effects on mental health.

 Teaching